The-Doraemonians/Brocc_Li/exam/exam_prep.typ

     #align(center)[Quantity, Quality, Relation, Manner]

   ]
+  #answer-box[
+    - *Broken maxims*: Quantity, Relation
+    - *Implicature*: Person B states too much information and does not answer the question directly, suggesting they did not study enough for the exam.
+  ]

   7. Describe *grounding* in dialog systems and name at least two grounding signals, each briefly explained in a sentence.
   #answer-box[
+    + *Grounding* ensures mutual understanding.
+    + *Grounding signals*:
+      - *Implicit*: confirm without state it
+      - *Explicit*: confirm message
   ]
   8. What are anaphora and cataphora, and why are they problematic for dialog systems?
+  #answer-box[
+    - *Anaphora*: refers to entities mentioned earlier in the conversation.
+    - *Cataphora*: refers to entities mentioned later in the conversation.
+    - *Problematic*: Dialog systems may struggle to resolve these references without sufficient context, leading to misunderstandings or incorrect responses.
+  ]
   9. What is adaptation/entrainment in dialog, and in what forms does it take place?
+  #answer-box[
+    *Adaptation/Entrainment* refers to the phenomenon where speakers adjust their language, style, or behavior to align with their conversational partner.
+It can take place in various forms, including:
+    - *Lexical entrainment*: using similar words or phrases.
+    - *Syntactic entrainment*: adopting similar sentence structures.
+    - *Prosodic entrainment*: matching speech rate, tone, and rhythm.
+  ]
   10. You have developed a function to measure lexical entrainment over the turns in a conversation.
 You apply this to a dataset of human–machine conversations with your system and find that over time, the entrainment increases.
 What does this tell you about your system?

   11. What is the difference between a chatbot and a dialog system?
+  #answer-box[
+    - A *chatbot* is a system that only response to the inputs relied on static knowledge.
+    - A *dialog system* is an interface to an external knowledge source with the main goal is to retrieve information from the knowledge source.
+  ]
   12. What is an ontology, and how are the ontology slots distinguished from one another?
+  #answer-box[
+    - An *ontology* is a structured description of the external knowledge that defines the Domain, Slot, and Value.
+    - *Ontology slots* are distinguished by 3 types based on their values:
+      - Categorical: one of the possible values
+      - Binary: True/False values
+      - Non-Categorical: number of values is not limited ]
   13. Explain and give examples for the two semantic concepts in dialog acts.
   #answer-box[
     + *intent or dialogue act type*: